Frequently Asked Questions

 Your application status can change daily.
 Please note that processing time for materials can be one week or more during busy periods, so even though your materials may have been received, they may not yet show as such because they have not been processed by Graduate Admissions staff.

 What is the difference between the University of San Diego Office of Graduate Admissions and the SOLES Office of Admissions and Outreach?

 The University of San Diego Office of Graduate Admissions is the central unit for the processing of all application materials for all University of San Diego graduate divisions, including SOLES (but excluding the School of Law).
-Staff ready application materials for review by faculty, communicate admissions decisions via mail, accept enrollment confirmation deposits and assist international students with obtaining student visas.
-Graduate Admissions staff also represent the University of San Diego at graduate school fairs and conduct application status checks.
+Staff ready application materials for review, communicate admissions decisions via mail, accept enrollment confirmation deposits, and assist international students with obtaining student visas.
+Graduate Admissions staff also represent the University of San Diego at some graduate school fairs and conduct application status checks.

 The SOLES Office of Admissions and Outreach coordinates SOLES-specific recruitment events such as Information Sessions and Open Houses, and represents SOLES at graduate school fairs and off-campus events.
-Our office also maintains SOLES' web presence for prospective student information, sends out email communications to interested students, and creates SOLES marketing materials.
+Our office also maintains SOLES' web presence for prospective student information, manages communications to interested students and applicants, and creates SOLES marketing materials.
 SOLES Admissions staff provide SOLES-specific admissions advising and can assist prospective students with connecting with current students, alumni, faculty and relevant campus offices.
-Our office may also assist SOLES departments with various communications to applicants as well as analysis of overall SOLES admissions trends and practices.
+Our office also conducts analysis of overall SOLES admissions trends and practices.